Last Updated Feb 28, 2018 · Written by Craig Gibson

 Before you start getting quotes for your painting job, take the time to consider a few practical points that will affect the outcome of your project.
 These include:

 Learn more: How Much Does an Interior Decorator Cost?

 When it comes time to hiring a painter make sure they are right for your job.
 Some questions to ask then include:

 The short answer is, it depends where you live - not all states require a licence.
 Currently New South Wales, South Australia, Queensland, Victoria and Western Australia require painters to be licensed.
 To obtain a licence painters must typically hold a recognised qualification, such as Certificate III Painting and Decorating.
 Painters can obtain this qualification by completing a painting apprenticeship, or by having their existing skills assessed to this qualification.

 What advice would a professional painter give?

-Former hipages.com.au Tradie of the Month, Nathan Waldron of Phoenix Colour has over 15 years experience in the trade and advises not to be too price-driven when getting quotes from painters.
+We asked hipages painter Nathan Waldron, who has over 15 years experience in the trade and he advised us not to be too price-driven when getting quotes from painters.
 “Preparation is everything for a quality finish.
 Some people may go for a cheaper quote, but if the preparation is not up to scratch you are going to see the results after a year or so.
 You also need to be very careful to match the correct type of paint with the surface.”